rsedivy/polaroids_third/README.md

 There might be more features added in the future if someone needs them.

 **Common sense warning**
 This project is clearly a very quickly thrown together thing, and I'm a random dude from the internets.
-Please read the code before doing something unwise, like plugging your Patreon API key into a random nodejs project you got off of github.
+Please read the code before doing something unwise, like plugging your Patreon API key or logging in via OAuth into a random nodejs project you got off of github.

+### Acknowledgements
+Parts of this code were written by AI (Github Copilot).
+All hail our robot overlords!